Going On A Road Trip in Malaysia With COVID-19 Travel Restrictions

 Travel Tips: Perform your prayers at home before your road trip and time on your journey so you can pray as soon as you reach your destination.

-Once you arrived at your destination, the first thing to do is to disinfect your car.
+Once you arrive at your destination, the first thing to do is disinfect your car.

 8. Disinfect Your Car